lynnpye/sl_triggers/extern/libraries/sexlab-dependent/sl_triggers_function_library_sexlab_dependent.md

 **Description**

-Returns the current exposure level of the actor as an int
+Returns: int: the current exposure level of the actor as an int

 **Parameters**